notnotnithin/AWS-Certified-Cloud-Practitioner-Notes/sections/14-Security-Compliance.md

 ## AWS GuardDuty

-- Intelligent Threat discovery to protect your AWS Account
+- Intelligent threat detection service that continuously monitors your AWS accounts and workloads for malicious activity and unauthorized behavior
+- Imagine GuardDuty as a security guard for your AWS environment.
+It watches everything happening in your cloud - like who's logging in, what data is being accessed, and hether anything suspicious is going on
-- Uses Machine Learning algorithms, anomaly detection, 3rd party data
+- Uses Machine Learning algorithms, anomaly detection, 3rd party data to detect:
+  - Unusual API calls
+  - Unauthorized access
+  - Communication with known malicious IPs
+  - Compromised EC2 instances
 - One click to enable (30 days trial), no need to install software
   - Input data includes:
     - **CloudTrail Events Logs** – unusual API calls, unauthorized deployments